kopiotrek/Cyton300_ROS2/README.md

 Running on ROS Humble

 How to run:
-1. docker-compose up --build --d
+1. docker-compose -f compose.simulation.yaml up
-2. docker-compose exec cyton_service bash

 Notes: